by Allee Mead

 While these emphases have not disappeared, the current era of public health law has a new focus on social determinants of health.

 “Some would say that law is the most powerful social determinant of all because it touches all of us,” explains Ellen Lawton, Co-Principal Investigator and Lead Research Scientist at the National Center for Medical-Legal Partnership.

-Bringing lawyers onto a healthcare team began in the 1960s, as Jack Geiger helped found the community health center movement.
+Bringing lawyers onto a healthcare team began in the 1960s, as Jack Geiger (link no longer available) helped found the community health center movement.
 At the first community health center in Mississippi, Geiger hired a lawyer to help low-income patients solve legal problems that affected their health.

 In the 1980s, the nation was hit hard by the HIV/AIDS epidemic.
 To fight legal discrimination and treat their patients, HIV/AIDS clinics needed help from lawyers in how to best care for all aspects of their patients’ health and well-being.

 The first medical-legal partnership began at Boston Medical Center in the mid-1990s.
 Lawton was a lawyer hired to be part of the healthcare team made up of physicians, nurses, and social workers.